Table of Contents

 - Go for it?
 If you decide to book the conference, go for (super) early bird prices.
 If you can only book later on after the program is out, speakers can provide discount codes.
 Regarding accommodation: As the conference offers activities from early in the morning until late at night, it's really worth to book the conference hotel itself.
 The short ways are gold, plus this enables you to have a personal space to retreat - all the input can be overwhelming and sometimes you just need some time for yourself.
 And last but not least: Bring your laptop; your personal questions, challenges and stories; and some sleep in advance!

 - TestBash.
 TestBash is the conference brand of the Ministry of Testing.
-TestBash conferences are hosted at different locations and continue to add more.
-I've not attended one the conferences yet but saw several tweets, blog posts, videos of it.
-It looks really interesting, having great speakers and a great testing community.
+TestBash conferences are hosted at different locations around the world, and they continue to spin up more.
+I've only attended one TestBash so far but saw several tweets, blog posts, videos of other instances.
+They all share great content, great speakers, and especially a great testing community.
+Definitely worth checking out.

 Meetups & Regular Tables